HashDudes/Hedera-Hashlips/README.md

 6) FIRST!
 Add your layers into the folder within the Hedera-Hashlips folder called "layers".
 Each folder in the layers folder will represent one layer of traits.
 Ex.
 Background, Donut, Icing, Sprinkles.

-    Setting rarities is done by renaming you trait image files in the layers folders.
+    Setting rarities is done by renaming your trait image files in the layers folders.
 Each trait should have a file name as such -> vanilla#10.png

     The number after the # will determine how often the generator will select that trait.
 If you set one background blue#1.png and another red#100.png , there will be many more red backgrounds then blue.
 This does not mean there will be 100 red and 1 blue, but instead represents a weighted number within the folder.